Proven Winners® Perennials—Fuss-free plants that flourish for years

 - Trialed and tested for proven performance

-- Grow bigger and better with each passing year
+- Grow bigger and better with each growing season

 Keep in mind that all plants – perennials and annuals -- are programmed by Mother Nature to survive.
 All they need is the right amount of sunlight, food, water, and an occasional haircut.
+Learn more about perennial care.
 What makes Proven Winners® perennials different is that they are programmed to flourish year after year.
 They are born and bred to be innovators with extended bloom, expanded regions of performance, new colors and forms.